Efecto de la Viscosidad

 m^3/s

-If we consider the profile of speed on a cylinder radio (v) for a fluid in a cylindrical channel, where the speed on a cylinder radio (v) varies with respect to radius of position in a tube (r) according to the following expression:
+If we consider the profile of ERROR:5449,0 for a fluid in a cylindrical channel, where the speed on a cylinder radio ($v$) varies with respect to ERROR:10120,0 according to the following expression:

-If we integrate the velocity across the cross-section of the channel, we obtain the volume flow (J_V), defined as the integral of \pi r v(r) with respect to radius of position in a tube (r) from 0 to tube radius (R).
+If we integrate the velocity across the cross-section of the channel, we obtain the volume flow ($J_V$), defined as the integral of $\pi r v(r)$ with respect to ERROR:10120,0 from $0$ to ERROR:5417,0.
 This integral can be simplified as follows:

 The integration yields the resulting Hagen-Poiseuille law: